-Indicator Target Data source Total amount of additional B class floorspace permitted and completed on the site Approx. 30,000 sq m B1a, b and c over the plan period that is complementary to the activities of the University of Surrey Planning applications and appeals and building completions data Total amount of appropriate additional B class floorspace permitted and completed on the site, comprising offices , research, development, design and innovation activities which is complementary to the activities of the University of Surrey Approx. 30,000 sq m B1a, b and c over the plan period that is complementary to the activities of the University of Surrey (100% of development) Planning applications and appeals and building completions data
+Indicator Target Data source Total amount of additional B class floorspace permitted and completed on the site Approx. 30,000 sq m B1a, b and c over the plan period that is complementary to the activities of the University of Surrey Planning applications and appeals and building completions data Total amount of appropriate additional B class floorspace permitted and completed on the site, comprising offices, research, development, design and innovation activities Approx. 30,000 sq m B1a, b and c over the plan period (100% of development) Planning applications and appeals and building completions data